Installation of conduits in multi-duct banks (VX-TN-12G)

 The other obvious difficulty with multiple ducts is maintaining alignment during the compacting process.
 This requires somewhat more care than for single duct installations.
 Whilst alignment may not be functionally critical, displacement in one direction will detract from the ability to compact on the other side.
 Compaction should be carried out layer by layer, and spacer jigs used to maintain alignment.

 The material used for surround of multiple ducts must be readily compatible and free flowing.
 Single sized crushed gravel offers the best support, but infiltration over time of soil from above may have longer term undesirable consequences.
 Low fines sand is the most commonly chosen material.
-Again, lower quality surround material may be used with increased spacing and higher stiffness ducts, but this play off is unlikely to offer a more economic solution.
+Again, lower quality surround material may be used with increased spacing and higher stiffness ducts, but this play off is unlikely to offer a more economical solution.

 Minimum cover over the top ducts should be in accordance with AS/NZS 2032 and AS/NZS 2033 recommendations, repeated here for reference: